slime-io/slime/staging/src/slime.io/slime/modules/limiter/README.md

 1. easy to use, just submit `SmartLimiter` to achieve the purpose of service rate limit.
 2. adaptive rate limit, dynamic triggering of rate limit rules according to `metric`.
-3. Cover many scenarios, support global shared rate limit, global average rate limit, and single rate limit.
+3. cover many scenarios, support global shared rate limit, global average rate limit, and single rate limit.

 ## Function
 1. single rate limit, each load of the service will have its own rate limit counter.